Skip to content

 Insights Payroll

-Annual Leave UAE: How the 30-Day Accrual, Encashment and Year-End Provision Actually Work
+Annual Leave Encashment UAE: Accrual, Leave Salary and the Year-End Provision

 Key takeaways

-- Balance-sheet provision must reflect the leave liability at year-end — Excel-run payroll typically understates by 20-40%
+5. Balance-sheet provision must reflect the leave liability at year-end — spreadsheet-run payroll tends to understate it

-Annual leave UAE accrual is the second-most-common payroll error after gratuity in UAE SMEs.
+Annual leave UAE accrual sits alongside gratuity as one of the payroll errors we correct most often in UAE SMEs.
 Federal law is clear: 30 calendar days a year after one year of service, two days a month between six and twelve months.
 The operational implementation is where SMEs slip — accrual posting, balance-sheet provisioning, encashment on departure, and the documentation an inspector actually asks for.

 This guide is for founders, HR managers and finance directors of UAE SMEs setting annual-leave policy and posting leave accruals through payroll.
 It covers what Federal Decree-Law No. 33 of 2021 requires, how to post the accrual, how to calculate the year-end provision, and how to encash unused leave when someone leaves.